superhero/js.core/README.md

       }
     }

-    // return the view model to be passed through the dispatcher chain to
+    // Return the view model to be passed through the dispatcher chain to
     // finally be passed to the view return vm
   }